pebreo/pebreo.github.io/begin/Bonus5-karma-socioeconomics.md

 It's a chain reaction, a domino effect.
 One invention unlocks the potential for countless others.
 The more we know, the more we can create.
 The more we create, the more we learn.
 It's a cycle of discovery, a dance between ingenuity and necessity.

 In his very insightful book, author & investot Mike Maples Jr tells the story of Justin TV (eventually Twitch) and... talk about inflection poin...

+--
+What's an inflection point and are we in one right now?

+An inflection point, according to author & investor Mike Maples Jr is a point in time when an invention or tech is made and it opens new possibilities .

+When GPS were made for smartphones, that opened up so many possibilities because you could communicate your location.
+That opened things up for ride-sharing.
+That opened things up for food delivery and for groceries.
+That even opened things up for exploring because you have better directions and limitless maps.

+In my book, I describe how AI & blockchain will allow us to marry emotional currency and material currency.
+So now we gain socially AND material.
+But first We have to lock down AI & blockchain first but the possibilities is breathe-taking!
+Lmao

 picture: behavior - unit of exchabge. pic of behavior picture : unit of account - observed by SI. recorded on block chain . pic of ledger